makbarramadhan62/System-Administrasi-Server/Modul 1/Modul1.md

-After meeting with programmer team and discussing about initial scheme that we made, we got the info from programmer team that the ubuntu 16.04 xenial has a new change that no longer has standard support since april 2021.
+After meeting with programmer team and discussing about initial scheme that we made, we got the info from programmer team that the ubuntu 16.04 xenial has a new change that no longer has standard support since April 2021.
 After that, we discussed with programmer team about a new scheme that will be made and produce a decision that the new scheme that will be created is.

 ###### New scheme